saguileran/MD-SCPI/Reports/README.md

 ```
 qsub amber.sub
 qstat
+qdel ##procees
 ```

+Note: the heat, equil, and density files are running using CPU (amber.cpu.sub) while the equil and prod process are assign to GPU (amber.cpu).

 - Copy output elements (.nc files) to the local machine
 - Display .nc files with chimera, Tools/MD/Ensemble Analysis/MD Movie, it generates a movie of the system